 I freely admit that I don’t write here very much.
-Being Editor of London Reconnections and writing about TV history for Cult TV Times (I got to write the history of Bilko in the latest issue!
+Being Editor of London Reconnections and writing about TV history for (I got to write !
 Yay!) keeps me pretty busy.

 I’ve been working on-and-off on a piece on the Beverage report (and its impact) for here though, and I think its safe to say that ploughing through the reading list for that, whilst listening to the near daily attacks on our public services from the current government, is leaving me in a pretty weird place mentally.